 On The Way to the Stone Forest

 Another county on the way to the Stone Forest is Yiliang County.
-Yiliang is also reputed as “The Granary of Yunnan” because the county is well-known for the comfortable climate, abundant rainfall and the fertile land which results in the huge output of rice, fruits and tobacco in good quality.
+Yiliang is also reputed as “The Granary of Yunnan” because the county is well-known for the comfortable climate, abundant rainfall, and fertile land which results in the huge output of rice, fruits, and tobacco in good quality.
 In addition, the county is famous for a special cuisine—roast duck, which tastes tender and crispy.
 Together with the local sweet paste and green scallions, the roast duck tastes terrifically good and every visitor will be impressed.
-In Yiliang County, visitors can see Nanpan River which is the upstream of Zhujian River.
-The source of the river is in the Maxiong Mountain in Qujing, and it empties into Eastern Ocean through Guangzhou city.
-Therefore, it is an important river connecting inland provinces and costal region in southern China.
+In Yiliang County, visitors can see Nanpan River which is upstream of Zhujian River.
+The source of the river is in the Maxiong Mountain in Qujing, and it empties into the Eastern Ocean through Guangzhou city.
+Therefore, it is an important river connecting inland provinces and coastal regions in southern China.

 Stone Forest Scenic Region

 The total size of the Stone Forest Scenic Region is about 350 square kilometers, but the area developed as the tour resort covers 12.9 square kilometers.
 It includes 7 tourist sections, namely, Liziqing Stone Forest, Black Stone Forest, Zhiyun Cave, Qifeng Cave, Dadieshui Waterfall, Yuehu Lake, and Changhu Lake.
 Liziqing Stone Forest (meaning Plum Valley Stone Forest) is the main tourist section.
 It consists of 3 parts: Big Stone Forest, Small Stone Forest, and Black Stone Forest.
 The major section for sightseeing usually covers Big Stone Forest and Small Stone Forest.